Viewing posts tagged linux

 We're going to roll our own hexdump program here.
 A hexdump program is a useful tool for a Python programmer.
 It allows one to learn about UTF-8 and other Unicode character encodings, examine input and output data, troubleshoot Python source code encoding, and so on.

+We're going to explain a few things about nano keystroke configuration here.
 A post about a simple text editor might seem unnecessary, but I still meet junior admins who only think about vim or emacs.
 But nano has its place - it's installed on just about every system I come across, it's easy to use and it's quite capable.
 And with a little effort it can be reconfigured to use Windows-style keystrokes.

 I find that most desktop users (and even some admins) don't have a firm grasp of linux time issues.
 It's true that in general time just works on linux, but there are times (no pun intended) when a knowledge of the key ideas comes in handy.